anjanphys/anjanphys.github.io/_talks/talk-1.md

 ---
-title: "Talk in a visit to the Indian Association for the Cultivation of Science (IACS)"
+title: "Talk on a visit to the Indian Association for the Cultivation of Science (IACS)"
 collection: talks
 type: "Academic talk"
 permalink: /talks/talk-1